appcircleio/appcircle-docusaurus/docs/appcircle-api/faq.md

 If you are using the self-hosted Appcircle server, you should change the following variables in addition to the ones above:

 - `API_URL`: The API URL for your self-hosted Appcircle server.
-If you are accessing Appcircle dashboard with a URL like “https://my.appcircle.spacetech.com”, your `API` URL will usually be “https://api.appcircle.spacetech.com”.
+If you are accessing Appcircle dashboard with a URL like `https://my.appcircle.spacetech.com`, your `API` URL will usually be`https://api.appcircle.spacetech.com`.
 - `AUTH_URL`: The Authentication URL for your self-hosted Appcircle server.
-If you are accessing Appcircle dashboard with a URL like “https://my.appcircle.spacetech.com”, your `AUTH` URL will usually be “https://auth.appcircle.spacetech.com”.
+If you are accessing Appcircle dashboard with a URL like `https://my.appcircle.spacetech.com`, your `AUTH` URL will usually be `https://auth.appcircle.spacetech.com`.

 <Tabs
 defaultValue="bash"